Jimmie's Chicken Shack

 Jimmie's Chicken Shack is an American alternative rock band from Annapolis, Maryland.
-They are best known for their single "High".
-In 1996 they Signed to Elton John's Rocket Records and released two major-label albums, Pushing the Salmanilla Envelope and Bring Your Own Stereo.
-Both LPs enjoyed minor chart, radio, and MTV success and produced their best known hits "High" and "Do Right."
-After years of squabbling with their label and finally being set free from their contract, the band subsequently released two more albums independently, Re.Present and Fail on Cue.
+They are best known for their singles "High" and "Do Right".
+In 1996 they signed to Elton John's Rocket Records and released two major-label albums, Pushing the Salmanilla Envelope and Bring Your Own Stereo.
+Both LPs enjoyed minor chart, radio, and MTV success and produced their best-known hits, "High" and "Do Right."
+After years of squabbling with their label and finally being set free from their contract, the band released three more albums independently, re.present, Fail on Cue, and 2econds.

 History

 Early years (1993–1996)

-Chicken Scratch was recorded by Mark Strazza at Hound Sound in Baltimore in 1993 after the band being together for 6 months for $600.
+Chicken Scratch was recorded by Mark Strazza at Hound Sound in Baltimore in 1993 for $600, after the band was together for 6 months.
 It was only released on cassette.

 Spit Burger Lottery was recorded by Mike Forjione at The Mansion in Annapolis in 1994 for $400.
 It was only released on cassette.

 2 For 1 was released on CD in 1995.
-The band took both cassettes and released them on their first cd.
-They swapped the order so that Spit Burger Lottery started the CD first then Chicken Scratch.
-Jimi created the album art on a photocopy machine at Office Depot.
+The band took both cassettes and released them on their first CD.
+They swapped the order so that Spit Burger Lottery started the CD, then Chicken Scratch.
+Jimi Haha created the album art on a photocopy machine at Office Depot.
 Giving Something Back was a live record recorded at multiple venues in and around Baltimore including Hammerjacks, Graffitis and 8X10.
-It was recorded by their soundman at the time Jamie Rephann who would later Join 311, Jane's Addiction, ZZ Top and many others.
-It was released at a sold out show at Hammerjacks in Baltimore.
-It was released on Fowl Records Which was started by Jimi Haha.
+Their soundman at the time, Jamie Rephann, would later work with acts like 311, Jane's Addiction, ZZ Top and many others.
+The record was released at a sold-out show at Hammerjacks in Baltimore.
+It was released on Fowl Records, a label co-founded by band member Jimi Haha.